 You can hardly have sparkly clean windows and dirty blinds, now can you?
 If you have wooden blinds, drip a few drops of a gentle wood cleaner onto a mostly-dry sponge and wipe thoroughly.
-Aluminum blinds should be taken outside and scrubbed with water and a mild cleaner (noncorrosive) then rinsed off with a hose, making sure to dry afterwards well to prevent rust.
+Aluminum blinds should be taken outside and scrubbed with water and a mild cleaner (noncorrosive) then rinsed off with a hose, making sure to dry afterward well to prevent rust.

 Or Your Curtains

 Your curtains have been sitting in stale air for months collecting dust and other pollutants.
 You have a few options for cleaning them: vacuuming, steam cleaning, or sending them out to be dry-cleaned.
-If you are replacing heavier curtains for lighter ones more appropriate for the season, then it’s really important to remove dust and dirt before putting your heavy curtains away in storage.
+If you are replacing heavier curtains with lighter ones more appropriate for the season, then it’s really important to remove dust and dirt before putting your heavy curtains away in storage.

 Clean Out the Refrigerator

 Nobody likes this task but it is one of the most important spring cleaning tasks.
-I mean you want to get your fridge fresh and clean to make room for all of that wonderful produce that’s coming into season.
+I mean you want to get your fridge fresh and clean to make room for all of that wonderful produce that’s coming into the season.

 Break down this particular cleaning job into a few necessary and manageable tasks:

 1) Remove all food and condiments and wash the interior with a solution of warm water and baking soda (2 Tbsp. baking soda per 1 Qt. water) – making sure to really scrub any spills and stains.

 2) If necessary, use an old toothbrush to scrub all of those hard-to-get-at nooks and crannies.